Who can apply?

 A school has messaged me, but I’m not sure it’s the right school for me.

 It can take time to find the right match.
-When you’re first contacted about a vacancy, the next step should be a phone call with the headteacher or chair of governors to find out more.
+When you find a vacancy you’re interested in, the next step should be a phone call with the headteacher or chair of governors to find out more.
 It’s only at that point that you make a decision whether to accept.

 I registered several weeks ago and I still haven’t received an invitation.